mustafaten10/Traffic-Light-FSM/README.md

 This project implements a **Traffic Light Controller** using a **4-state Finite State Machine (FSM)** in SystemVerilog.
 The controller includes a **5 clock cycle delay for the yellow lights**.

-This was developed as an assignment for **ELE432 – Advanced Digital Design at Hacettepe University**.
+This was developed for an assignment for **ELE432 – Advanced Digital Design at Hacettepe University**.

 ## Inputs